enesser/vCards-js/README.md

 vCard.homePhone = '312-555-1313';
 vCard.cellPhone = '312-555-1414';

-//set logo of organization or personal logo vCard.logo.attachFromUrl('https://avatars2.githubusercontent.com/u/5659221?v=3&s=460', 'JPEG');
+//set logo of organization or personal logo (also supports embedding, see above) vCard.logo.attachFromUrl('https://avatars2.githubusercontent.com/u/5659221?v=3&s=460', 'JPEG');

 //set URL where the vCard can be found